OrdinaryMagician/Stuff/README.md

 Random single-file programs I've written in my spare time for small tasks.

+* bleep: I got bored and decided to write a pc speaker music program.
 * ckmextract: Extracts ESP and BSA from Skyrim steam workshop mod archives.
 * ddsinfo: Shows contents of a DDS header.
 * dood: Reads an ENDOOM lump and mirrors every word "down the middle".